 Table of Contents

-Most people surely have heard or even tasted cappuccino and latte, some might even consider them as favorites.
+Most people surely tasted cappuccino and latte, some might even consider them as favorites.

-But can you distinguish the difference over cappuccino vs latte, or do they differ at all?
+But can you distinguish the difference between cappuccino and latte, if they ever differ at all?

 The main difference between cappuccino and latte lies on the volume of the foamed milk or froth and steamed milk.